The Robotics Challenge is a curriculum-linked, year-long programme that helps improve the perception of engineering

 Schools receive everything they need to participate in the Challenge - robotics kits, training for teachers, opportunity to compete against other teams - free of charge, so that every school has the chance to take part.

-The Robotics Challenge is led by EngineeringUK and Helsington in partnership with The Royal Air Force and supported by Rolls-Royce and Reece Foundation.
+The Robotics Challenge is led by EngineeringUK and Helsington in partnership with The Royal Air Force and Network Rail and is supported by Rolls-Royce.